esl-ctu/tracexpert/docs/scenarios.md

 To run the scenario, click the green **Run** button in the top left toolbar.
 The output of the run will appear in the **Scenario run log** in the bottom of the editor window.

+When the scenario finishes, the **Flow end** block through which the scenario has ended will be highlighted light blue.

 ![Run the scenario](images/scenarios_run_scenario.png)

 ### Step 7: Edit the block settings